haihuynh98/duhocuoe/wp-content/plugins/buttonizer-multifunctional-button/readme.txt

 = I don’t see the button on my site, what should I do? = Please make sure you’ve chosen at least one button and clicked on the green “Publish” button.
 If you still don't see any changes on the live site, you can clear the cache of your website if you have a caching plugin.

+= How can I add a WhatsApp chat popup? =
+Download the wordpress plugin, choose the whatsapp templates, change your phone number, change the text and there you go.
+You can also choose the WhatsApp widget option to add a popup window.
+Don’t forget to enter the WhatsApp number with country code
+E.g.
+country code +1
+number: 6123456789
+** WhatsApp number: 16123456789 **

 = Can I add multiple floating action buttons with the free version? = Yes you can but you can only choose one location (one button group with unlimited number of buttons).
 If you need multiple buttons on different locations you will need the premium version of the plugin.